dabit3/react-graphql-suspense/README.md

 export default createFetcher
 ```

-## GraphQL query using a custom useReducer hook to manage loading / error state
+## Don't do this (or do, whatever 🤷‍♂️), -> GraphQL query using a custom useReducer hook to manage loading / error state

 ```js
 import { API, graphqlOperation } from 'aws-amplify'